-THERE WAS THIS TIME WHEN I WAS KID.
-Like waking up in a dream.
-Older brother out in the front yard practicing his swing.
+There was this time when I was a kid.
+Like waking up in a memory.
+Older brother’s out in the front yard practicing his swing.
 Starting to get ready for baseball, which meant that I was starting to get ready for baseball, too.
-Clouds in the sky fluffy and white and feeling closer than clouds usually felt, like maybe someone was holding them up back there, like they were props in a play.
-The underbelly of each one chalky and grey like a Crayon, like I had never seen before.
+Clouds in the sky fluffy and white and feeling closer than clouds usually felt, like maybe someone was back there holding them up, like they were props in a play.
+The underbelly of each one a crayon-grey like I had never seen.
 But maybe I just never looked at them like this.
 Paying attention.

 Don’t know if I’m ten years old or if I’m thirty-one years old and I’m looking back at me who’s ten years old.
 Same thing, I guess.
 Same me.